BosiC0015/mltd-calculator/README.md

 >❗️NOTICE:
 >- This application will be continuously updated before every feature is completed.
 >- This application is doing only rough calculation.
->- The results are not rounded to integers, which can help users to adjust their plays.
+>- Some results are rounded to ceil, but it may not be the accurate number.

 ## Website